telefonicaid/iotagent-node-lib/doc/devel/development.md

 ## DB Models (from API document)

+> **WARNING** This section is outdated.
+DB fields described here may be outdated and not reflect the current
+> implementation of the IoT Agent Library.

 The following sections describe the models used in the database to store the information about the devices and the config groups.